stijanic/mvs/README.md

   - Send a file: `put TESTASM`

 #### COMMANDS
+- Start IPL from device 148: `IPL 148`
 - Show list of devices: `DEVLIST`
 - Attach a disk: `ATTACH 340 3350 dasd/test00.340`
 - Load a tape: `DEVINIT 0480 tapes/HERCULES.000012.het`
-- Run a job : `DEVINIT 000C jcl/iehdasdr/restore.jcl` - USER and PASSWORD must be supplied in JCL because of RAKF
+- Run a job : `DEVINIT 000C JCL/iehdasdr/restore.jcl` - USER and PASSWORD must be supplied in JCL because of RAKF
-- Force stop: `SCRIPT SCRIPTS/SHUTDOWN`
-- Start IPL from device 148: `IPL 148`
 - Adding a console : `ATTACH 010 3270 CONS`
+- TK4- stop script: `SCRIPT SCRIPTS/SHUTDOWN`
-- To issue and MVS commands from Hercules prefix it with `/`.
+- To issue an MVS commands from Hercules prefix it with `/`.
 That's not required from MVS console!

 ### HERCULESSTUDIO
 - Load environment variables: `source ~/.HerculesStudio`